The Best Small or Midsize Pickup Truck of 2012

 The other trucks were a bit behind the Ford EPA rating, with some not really focusing on stretching the mileage.
 Coming in second in overall fuel mileage is the Toyota Tacoma with their 2.7L 4 cylinder engine at 25 hwy mpg and a slightly higher 159 Hp output.
 Third is the Chevy Colorado with a 24 hwy mpg from their 2.9L 4 cylinder manual power-train that puts out 185 Hp.
 Finally, the Nissan Frontier is slightly lacking with a 2.5L 4 cylinder that gets 23 hwy mpg but only puts out 152 Hp.

 Although many people these days are willing to give up a little size and power for better fuel economy, most are still wanting some elbow room and some creature comforts.
-Even though small and mid size trucks are aimed primarily at providing utility with economy, they do not have to give up all comfort.
+Even though small and midsize trucks are aimed primarily at providing both utility and economy, they do not have to give up all comfort.

 Each of the four makes came within an inch of each other in front headroom, with the nod going to the Toyota Tacoma with 40" of front headroom, and the smallest being the Ford Ranger with 39.2".
 In hip room, however, the Nissan Frontier has some wiggle room.
 The Nissan has 55.8" of front hip room, where the other makes have on average 53".
 The Ford Ranger also comes in an average of 3" smaller in front shoulder room.